 Sales tax nexus is the connection between your business and a state that triggers an obligation to collect and remit sales tax.
 When you have nexus in a state, that state can legally require you to charge sales tax to customers, register for a permit, and file regular returns.
 Without this connection, a state simply has no authority over your business when it comes to collecting its taxes.

 For years, nexus was straightforward: if you had a physical presence in a state, like an office or warehouse, you had nexus there.
 That changed in 2018 with the Supreme Court’s decision in South Dakota v.
 Wayfair.
 The ruling allowed states to require tax collection based purely on economic activity—meaning sales revenue or transaction volume—even if you’ve never physically been in that state.
+U.S. sales tax laws have evolved significantly, now allowing states to enforce tax collection based on economic presence rather than just physical presence.

 States can assess back taxes for every period when you had nexus but failed to collect and remit sales tax.
 This liability builds up quietly while you’re focused on growth.
 Many business owners discover years of uncollected taxes all at once, and that kind of financial shock can threaten the company’s stability.
+Maintaining audit readiness—with organized transaction logs, automated audit trails, and traceable documentation—is crucial to avoid surprises during state reviews of your tax history.

 Beyond the back taxes themselves, states add penalties for late registration and filing, plus interest on unpaid amounts.
 The longer you remain non-compliant, the more these charges stack up.
 What might have been a manageable tax bill can turn into a serious financial burden.